+There are an estimated 1 billion Hindus worldwide, making Hinduism the third largest religion after Christianity and Islam.
 About 80 percent of India's population regard themselves as Hindus and 30 million more Hindus live outside of India.
-There are a total of 900 million Hindus worldwide, making Hinduism the third largest religion (after Christianity and Islam).

 Hinduism has no founder or date of origin.
-The authors and dates of most Hindu sacred texts are unknown.
-Scholars describe modern Hinduism as the product of religious development in India that spans nearly four thousand years, making it the oldest surviving world religion.
-Indeed, as seen above, Hindus regard their religion as eternal (sanatama).
+The authors and dates of most Hindu sacred texts are unknown, although the oldest text (the Vedas) are estimated to date from as early as 1500 BCE.
+Scholars describe Hinduism as the product of religious development in India that spans nearly 4,000 years, making it perhaps the oldest surviving world religion.